dirslashls/sqlframes-react-demo/README.md

 At this time **SQL Frames** is not distributed via npm.
 Assuming you have downloaded the **SQL Frames** package (typically a `sqlframes-repl-app-<version>.tgz` file), following steps can be followed.

+Also make sure `typescript@4.5.2` or later is installed (package.json `exports` support is available in typescript from this version onwards)

 1. Clone this repository

 ```sh